hardin47/website/Math158/Notes/02a-inf-slr.md

 SSR &=& \sum (\hat{y}_i - \overline{y})^2
 \end{eqnarray*}

 where SSTO is the sum of squares total; SSE is the sum of squared errors; and SSR is the sum of squares of the regression line.
-It seems quite obvious that
+Unsquared, the residuals have a nice relationship:

 \begin{eqnarray*}
 y_i - \overline{y} &=& \hat{y}_i - \overline{y} + y_i - \hat{y}_i\\
 \mbox{total deviation} &=& \mbox{dev of reg around mean} + \mbox{dev around line}
 \end{eqnarray*}
-But it might not be so obvious that $$SSTO = SSR + SSE.$$  We can derive the relationship using algebra
+But when the residuals are each squared, it is not at all obvious that $$SSTO = SSR + SSE.$$  However, we can derive the relationship using algebra:
 \begin{eqnarray*}
 \sum(y_i - \overline{y})^2 &=& \sum [ (\hat{y}_i - \overline{y}) + (y_i - \hat{y}_i)]^2\\
 &=& \sum(\hat{y}_i - \overline{y})^2 + \sum(y_i - \hat{y}_i)^2 + 2 \sum (\hat{y}_i - \overline{y})(y_i - \hat{y}_i)\\